SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/thread-intel.md

 id: threat-intel
 title: Sumo Logic App for AWS Threat Intel
 sidebar_label: Threat Intel for AWS
-description: Threat Intel for AWS
+description: The Threat Intel for AWS App correlates CrowdStrike threat intelligence data with your AWS log data, allowing for real-time security analytics to help detect threats in your environment and protect against cyber-attacks.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';